cyrilletuzi/angular-async-local-storage/README.md

 npm install angular-async-local-storage@2
 ```

-Then include the `AsyncLocalStorage` module in your app root module (just once, do NOT re-import it in your sub modules).
+Then include the `AsyncLocalStorage` module in your app root module (just once, do NOT re-import it in your submodules).

 ```typescript
 import { AsyncLocalStorageModule } from 'angular-async-local-storage';